marina601/scooter-circle/TESTING.md

    - Also `<a> type=submit` has been removed.

    - Profile Page
+     - Missing closing `</div>` found and closed in the code
+     - Submit button had two `type` attributes, removed one

    - View Product
+     - Missing closing `</div>` found and closed
+     - Also closed the moved closing tag after the `{% endif %}` statement

+  - Final check has been completed for all pages, no errors or warnings have been found.

    #### All other pages have passed without errors.